fortinetdev/terraform-provider-fortios/website/docs/d/fortios_firewall_profileprotocoloptions.html.markdown

 * `streaming_content_bypass` - Enable/disable bypassing of streaming content from buffering.
 * `switching_protocols` - Bypass from scanning, or block a connection that attempts to switch protocol.
 * `unknown_http_version` - How to handle HTTP sessions that do not comply with HTTP 0.9, 1.0, or 1.1.
+* `http_09` - Configure action to take upon receipt of HTTP 0.9 request.
 * `tunnel_non_http` - Configure how to process non-HTTP traffic when a profile configured for HTTP traffic accepts a non-HTTP session.
 Can occur if an application sends non-HTTP traffic using an HTTP destination port.
 * `h2c` - Enable/disable h2c HTTP connection upgrade.
 * `unknown_content_encoding` - Configure the action the FortiGate unit will take on unknown content-encoding.